 In my private practice, I use primarily the joyful, relationship-based play method known as Theraplay.
 It’s been around since the 1960’s and has a large community of practice in over 60 nations.
 I’ve been practicing Theraplay in various formats since about 1998.
 I sometimes also add in arts-based work or talk therapy, especially with adolescents and adults.
 I use EMDR for clients with trauma, phobias, and anxiety.

 I also write about children’s mental health.
-My book with Dr. Sondra Smith-Adcock, Counseling children & adolescents: Connecting theory, development, & diversity, is now out and available at amazon.
-My next book, on counseling young children and their families, is due from Routledge Publishing in the winter of 2016.
+My book with Dr. Sondra Smith-Adcock, Counseling children & adolescents: Connecting theory, development, & diversity, is now on sale.
+My next book, on counseling young children and their families, is due from Routledge Publishing in the winter of 2017.
 Articles describing recent research I conducted in partnership with Kay Schieffer and The Theraplay Institute on the effectiveness of Sunshine Circles in Head Start classrooms are also forthcoming.